Introduction to Intelligent Agents

 Rule 3: The decision so made from the observation should result in some tangible action

-Rule 4: The action taken should be a rational action
+Rule 4: The action taken should be rational

 Structure of Intelligent Agent